meghanclownfish/Nucella-lapillus-genome/README.md

 # The Atlantic dog whelk (_Nucella lapillus_) genome

-This Whole Genome Shotgun project has been deposited at DDBJ/ ENA/GenBank under the accession JBNHDL000000000.
-The version described in this paper is version JBNHDL010000000.
+This Whole Genome Shotgun project was generated with ONT long reads and RNASeq data.
+The genome has been deposited at DDBJ/ ENA/GenBank under the accession JBNHDL000000000.
 Data generated in this study are available under NCBI BioProject PRJNA1238877.

 The DNA extraction protocol and code used are housed in this repository.

 ## Sample information